polygl0ts/writeups/tuctf18/hardDOS/README.md

 Of course yes!

-Now real challenge starts.
+Now the real challenge starts.
 Apparently `THE MITE` is giving us some hints.

 `"THE MITE: First thing's first.
 What's even in here?"`